Healthy and unhealthy fats explained

 Decrease animal saturated fats and cholesterol intake

-- Meat – particularly non grass or free range fed
+- Meat – particularly non-grass fed

 - Animal fats